-Because of that, a training has to now not simplest offer students with statistics, but should additionally educate them to be desirable citizens who understand and pursue the best, the actual and the stunning.
+Because of that, training has to now not simplest offer students with statistics.
+Still, it should additionally educate them to be desirable citizens who understand and pursue the best, the actual, and the stunning.

-Bridget Schneider says that classical schooling has fashioned the characters of her daughters Amelia, thirteen, Sophia, 10, and Lydia, eight, who attend the Classical School of Wichita.
+Bridget Schneider says that classical schooling has fashioned her daughters Amelia, thirteen, Sophia, 10, and Lydia, eight, who attend the Classical School of Wichita.

 Amelia especially is a voracious reader, Schneider said, however, “loves to study appropriate books, now not just anything.”

-“They’re taught to choose the best books and matters they are able to truly glean lots of information out of, and they’re taught to research that facts and question and debate that records,” Schneider said.
-“We’re difficult them every day to stay a life of honor, to be somebody that may be trusted, to be any person that may be compassionate for others, to search for the beauty around them in God’s introduction and in different humans.”
+“They’re taught to choose the best books and matters they can truly glean lots of information out of, and they’re taught to research that facts and question and debate that records,” Schneider said.
+“We’re difficult them every day to stay a life of honor, to be somebody that may be trusted, to be any person that may be compassionate for others, to search for the beauty around them in God’s introduction and indifferent humans.”

 A growing motion

-Christian Classical faculties have a tendency to value less than the common personal school.
-For the 2011-12 school 12 months, non-public colleges averaged a tuition of $10,940, in step with the National Center for Education Statistics.
+Christian Classical faculties tend to value less than the common personal school.
+For the 2011-12 school 12 months, non-public colleges averaged $10,940, in step with the National Center for Education Statistics.